 6. Anti-Aging Benefits to the Skin

-A study done in Seoul, Korea analyzed infrared radiation’s effect on the skin, specifically on collagen and elastin production.
+A study out of Seoul, Korea, analyzed infrared radiation’s effect on the skin, specifically on collagen and elastin production.
 Twenty females with facial wrinkles and hyperpigmented lesions were enrolled and received 15-20 minute daily treatments of far-infrared radiation for six months.
-After this period, the skin biopsies that were taken prior to the start of the study and also one month after treatment were compared.
+After this period, the skin biopsies that were taken prior to the start of the study and also one month after treatment, were compared.

 Once again, the results showed yet another benefit to infrared radiation.
 The content of both collagen and elastin in the skin increased after infrared radiation.
-The patients reported (51-75 percent) improvements in skin texture and roughness and patients described fair (25-50 percent) improvement in the color tone of their skin.
-Furthermore, that increase in production of collagen and elastin was proportional to the duration of irradiation exposure!
-Hyperpigmentation, however, did not improve with the infrared treatments.
+The patients reported (51-75 percent) improvements in skin texture and roughness, and fair (25-50 percent) improvement in the color tone of their skin.
+Furthermore, the improvements to collagen and elastin levels increased as the amount of time the skin was exposed to infrared treatment increased.

-Overall, 42 percent of people with Hashimoto’s that I surveyed saw improvements in their skin.
+Overall, 42 percent of people with Hashimoto’s that I surveyed, saw improvements in their skin with sauna therapy.

 Cardiac issues can often co-occur in people with thyroid issues.
-The Journal of Cardiology discovered that far-infrared sauna therapy improves clinical symptoms and cardiac function.
-It also found that infrared light decreases the heart size in patients with chronic heart failure and that repeated exposure to sauna treatments improved patients with high blood pressure, diabetes, and high cholesterol.
-They concluded that saunas play a preventative role for arteriosclerosis.
+A 2008 study from The Journal of Cardiology reports that far-infrared sauna therapy improves clinical symptoms and cardiac function.
+It also found that infrared light decreased the heart size in patients with chronic heart failure, and that repeated exposure to sauna treatments improved patients with high blood pressure, diabetes, and high cholesterol.
+Researchers concluded that saunas play a preventative role for arteriosclerosis (thickening and hardening of artery walls).

-Additionally, while many people with Hashimoto’s have low blood pressure, some people with Hashimoto’s may have high blood pressure.
+Additionally, many people with Hashimoto’s have low blood pressure.
 Saunas are reported to lower blood pressure, at least temporarily.
-If you tend to have low blood pressure, you would want to be sure to monitor for lightheadedness and other signs that your blood pressure may be getting too low.
+If you tend to have low blood pressure, be sure to monitor for lightheadedness and other signs that your blood pressure may be getting too low.

 8. Wound Healing and Cell Regeneration